 Welcome to Detector Building!
-In this event, teams will build a durable Conductivity Device that will accurately measure and display both voltage and concentrations of NaCl in parts per million (ppm) from 0 to 5000 ppm of different water samples.
+In this event, teams will build a durable Mass/Force Sensing Device that will accurately measure and display both voltage and actual masses of different solid samples ranging from 20 to 1,000 grams.

 Resources & Links

-- Detector Building Article from Texas Instruments (New 11/17/21) - This article details changes to the event for 2022 as well offers some tips on preparing your device.
+- Detector Building Article from Texas Instruments - This article details changes to the event for 2022 as well offers some tips on preparing your device.

 - Detector Building Webinar Recording from Texas Instruments - Getting Started, Resources & How-to's